jmwaigom/Hospitality-Analytics/README.md

 ![Occupancy](https://github.com/jmwaigom/Hospitality-Analytics/assets/155841258/e97515fc-c493-4508-abc7-63caf4aa076d)

-Generally, across all hotels and cities, Elite room class led in bookings and revenue (~33%), followed by premium (~27%), then Presidential (~22%).
-Standard generated the least revenue(~18%), however it was the second most booked class after Elite
+Generally, across all hotels and cities, Elite room class led in revenue (~33%), followed by premium (~27%), then Presidential (~22%).
+Standard generated the least revenue(~18%).
+Despite Standard being the cheapest option (averaging ~$110 per 2 guests), it wasn't the top booked room class.
+Elite led in booking volume despite being pricier than Standard (averaging ~$155 per 2 guests).
+Presidential was the least room class because it was the priciest (averaging ~$312 per 2 guests).
+However, it generated more revenue than Standard by 4%.

+All across cities and hotels, around 41% of the bookings were through an unidentified platform, followed by marketyourtrip (~20%).
+The least bookings were done through direct offline (~5%).

+During the time period (May-Jun), revenues began declining around week 28 (early July) and hit the lowest on week 32 (last week of July).
+It appears that this may have been caused by irreversible decline in bookings beginning week 28, with the lowest bookings recorded on week 32.

+### Limitations
+Average price per room class was not provided, so an estimate was made by calculating average revenue generated per 2 guests for each room class.
+This could be a good rough estimate for analysis purposes, but may not be accurate.